-For the June 3, 2014 Primary Election, voter-nominated offices are: Representative in Congress, Governor, Lieutenant Governor, Secretary of State, Controller, State Treasurer, Attorney General, Insurance Commissioner, and Member of the State Board of Equalization District 4, Member of the State Senate and Member of the State Assembly.
+For the June 5, 2018 Statewide Direct Primary Election, voter-nominated offices are Member of United States Senate, Representative in Congress, Member of the State Senate, and Member of the State Assembly.

 Under the California Constitution, political parties are not entitled to formally nominate candidates for voter-nominated offices at the Primary Election, and a candidate nominated for a voter-nominated office at the Primary Election is not the official nominee of any party for the office in question at the ensuing General Election.